How to Score 100% on Google Page Speed Test

 Step 7.
 Use a Content Delivery Network (CDN) & SSL

 If you don’t have a CDN available on your website, then the best way to improve a few seconds of load-time is by adding a good CDN network to your website.
 CDN works with your host to distribute your site across strategically chosen data centres so that they can be accessed faster.

-You can use Cloudflare CDN on your website if you are just starting out because it is completely free to use.
+You can use Cloudflare CDN on your website if you are just starting because it is completely free to use.
 Since Cloudflare automatically provides an SSL to the users, you can use that SSL on the site to improve overall performance.

 If you are not using Cloudflare, you can use another decent SSL certificate provided for your website.
 This can be a Let’s Encrypt free SSL provider.

 Step 8.
-Minify JS, HTML, CSS
+Minify JS, HTML, and CSS

 Step 9.
 Improve Server Response Time

 Make sure that your server is working at its peak performance.
-The reason I said earlier to use a decent hosting solution is because of the server response time.
+I said earlier to use a decent hosting solution because of the server response time.
 If a server has the bandwidth, processor, and RAM, it is more likely to have a decent response time.

 Step 10.
 Run a Performance Audit

-Finally, run a performance audit of the website once it is completely developed.
+Finally, run a timely performance audit of the website once it is completely developed.
 You need to run a performance audit every month just to make sure that the site is working at its best.
 To start with: